GISDev01/security-ssid-abi/README.md

 ----------

 2 major components and further python modules:
-* iSniff_import.py uses [Scapy](http://www.secdev.org/projects/scapy/) to extract data from a live capture or pcap file and inserts it into a database (iSniff_GPS.sqlite3 by default).
+* main.py uses [Scapy](http://www.secdev.org/projects/scapy/) to extract data from a live capture or pcap file and inserts it into a database (monitor_results.sqlite3 by default).
+You can also use any of the other Django-supported data stores.

 * A Django web application provides a browser-based interface to view and analyse the data collected.
 This includes views of all detected devices and the SSIDs / BSSIDs each has probed for, a view by network, Google Maps views for visualising possible locations of a given BSSID or SSID, and a pie chart view showing a breakdown of the most popular device manufacturers based on client MAC address Ethernet OUIs.

-* __wloc.py__ provides a _QueryBSSID()_ function which looks up a given BSSID (AP MAC address) on Apple's WiFi location service.
+* __location_utils/wloc.py__ provides a _QueryBSSID()_ function which looks up a given BSSID (AP MAC address) on Apple's WiFi location service.
 It will return the coordinates of the MAC queried for and usually an additional 400 nearby BSSIDs and their coordinates.

-* __wigle_api.py__ provides a _getLocation()_ function for querying a given SSID on the wigle.net database and returns GPS coordinates.
+* __location_utils/wigle_lib.py__ provides a _getLocation()_ function for querying a given SSID on the wigle.net database and returns GPS coordinates.
 It must be configured with a valid username and password set in the settings.py file.
 Please respect the wigle.net ToS in using this module.
+This project-specific library has been created to work with the new Wigle API (V2).
+Big thanks to the Wigle team for their great support and allowing this project to use their data.

 Instructions
 ------------